 10 Best Woods for Smoking Chicken

 Smoking meat is a time-honored way of preserving food.
-It started before we had invented fridges and electricity and is still a common technique.
-But apart from helping your food last longer, smoking gives food a richer taste, color, and flavor.
+It started before we invented fridges and electricity and is still a common technique.
+But aside from helping your food last longer, smoking gives food a richer taste, color, and flavor.
 But not all smoking wood is equal.

 Some types of wood have stronger scents that can drown the natural flavor of your food.
 So it helps to find timber that suits the dish you plan to prepare.
 So let’s begin by reviewing a few popular brands and options as we seek the best wood for smoking chicken.